 Luxury Shopping and Dining

 A destination this beautiful doesn’t waste a single centimeter on average attractions.
 Fifth Avenue South and Third Street South in Naples are luxurious shopping and dining thoroughfares.
 Art galleries and chic boutiques are interspersed with gourmet restaurants on immaculate, tree-lined sidewalks.
 Enjoy upscale shopping with an ocean view at the Village Shops on Venetian Bay.
 Luxury names including Gucci, Louis Vuitton, Tiffany and even Tesla fill the storefronts at Waterside Shops in Naples.
 Hungry travelers have nothing to worry about; Naples is in Condé Nast Traveler’s U.S. Best Foodie Cities list.
-To savor the city’s international appeal and fresh-from-the-ocean seafood, try authentic Persian food at Bha!
+To savor the city's international appeal and fresh-from-the-ocean seafood, try authentic Persian food at Bha!
 Bha!
-Bistro, Spanish tapas at IM Tapas or homemade Italian pasta at BiCE.
-The stone crab claws at Truluck’s come straight from the boat to your plate, and you can’t miss the miso broiled sea bass at always-busy USS Nemo Restaurant.
+Bistro, Indian cuisine at 21 Spices by Chef Asif or homemade Italian pasta at Osteria Tulia.
+The stone crab claws at Truluck’s come straight from the boat to your plate, and you can’t miss the miso broiled sea bass at the always-busy USS Nemo Restaurant.